mun-lang/mun/book/src/ch04-02-building-llvm.md

 On some OSes prebuild binaries are available.

 > NOTE: not all prebuild releases contain all libraries required by Mun.
-> Prebuild releases from LLVM for Windows for instance are missing required executables and libraries.
+> For instance, prebuild releases of LLVM for Windows are missing required executables and libraries.

 ### Windows

-For Windows [we maintain a repository](https://github.com/mun-lang/llvm-package-windows) which contains [releases](https://github.com/mun-lang/llvm-package-windows/releases) that can can be used to build Mun.
+For Windows, [we maintain a repository](https://github.com/mun-lang/llvm-package-windows) which contains [releases](https://github.com/mun-lang/llvm-package-windows/releases) that can can be used to build Mun.
 These releases are also used on our CI runners.

 To use a release, download and extract it to your machine.